The BRAIN Initiative

 How will the BRAIN Initiative be supported by NIH?

-In total, NIH intends to allocate $40 million in FY 2014.
-Given the cross-cutting nature of this project, the NIH Blueprint for Neuroscience Research — an effort spanning 15 NIH Institutes and Centers (ICs) — will be a leading NIH contributor in FY 2014.
+In total, NIH has allocated $46 million in FY 2014.
+Given the cross-cutting nature of this project, the NIH Blueprint for Neuroscience Research — an effort spanning 15 NIH Institutes and Centers (ICs) — is a leading NIH contributor in FY 2014.
 The NIH BRAIN initiative will be managed by the 10 ICs whose missions and current research portfolios complement the goals of the BRAIN Initiative: NCCAM, NEI, NIA, NIAAA, NIBIB, NICHD, NIDA, NIDCD, NIMH, and NINDS.
 These 10 ICs will be directly contributing funds to a common pool for the support of BRAIN research.

 Coordination among these 10 ICs will happen at multiple levels.
 The extramural program staff and IC Directors will meet regularly to integrate strategic planning, management, and support of BRAIN research across NIH.
-In addition, there will be a multi-council working group.
+In addition, a multi-council working group (BRAIN Multi-Council Working Group) has formed to provide input on a variety of issues to the 10 ICs participating in the Initiative.

 THE BRAIN INITIATIVE and BRAIN RESEARCH THROUGH ADVANCING INNOVATIVE NEUROTECHNOLOGIES are service marks of the U.S. Department of Health & Human Services (HHS).